zikyy112/Machine-Learning-Project---Machine-Predictive-Maintenance-/README.md

    * Exploration
    * Visualization
-   * Processing

 2. **Pre-processing**

-   * Dealing with imbalanced dataset
+   * Removing inconsistencies
+   * Encoding categorical variables
+   * Spliting into train and test

+3. **Overcoming obstacles before prediction**

+   * Data imbalanced: Preparing different dataset and knowing in wich case / with which model they must be used
+   * Preparing parameters for specific models

 3. **Model training and comparison**

-   * Applying model
+   * Applying models on Target
+     * Applying models on Failure Type if a Target is detected
-   * Evaluating preidiction
+   * Evaluating predictions

+4. **Overcoming obstacles after first predictions**

+   * Overfitting
+   * Underfitting

 4. **Final pipeline**

-   * Creating final version of a model prediction according to best outcome
+   * Creating final version of a model prediction according to best outcome by joining the best models